Causes of Spotting, Grit, and Film on Dishes from Dishwasher

 - Rinse aid dispenser is empty.

-- Use of a rinse aid, such as Jet Dry® can improve wash and dry performance by causing the water to sheet off of the dishes inside the dishwasher.
+- Use of a rinse aid can improve wash and dry performance by causing the water to sheet off of the dishes inside the dishwasher.
 This prevents water spots from forming on the glassware and dishware.

 - View a short video about checking and filling the rinse aid dispenser: Play Video